There’s plenty to see and do in this lovely town – check out our guide to sightseeing in Zadar!

 Museums in Zadar

-If you have kids in tow – or perhaps you’re a big kid at heart! – check out the Museum of Illusion.
+If you have kids in tow – or perhaps you’re a big kid at heart! – check out the Museum of Illusions.
 You can have fun with the range of exhibits, from the vortex tunnel to the anti-gravity and rotated rooms, and much more besides.

 Modern Sights in Zadar

-Check out our video of Zadar’s harbourfront below where you can hear the sounds of the Sea Organ:
+Check out our video of Zadar’s harbourfront below, where you can hear the sounds of the Sea Organ:

 The sunset in Zadar